-There are important differences between the taxation of employees and that of self-employed persons contractors).
+There are important differences between the taxation of employees and that of self-employed persons, known as contractors.
 The difference is a question of fact and circumstances that tries to determine whether the contract is a contract of service (employment) or contract for services (self-employed or contractor).
-The distinction is clear in most cases but can become very complicated.
+The distinction is clear in most cases, but can become very complicated.

 The general question that all of the legal tests that distinguish between employees and contractors try to answer is: “Is the person in business for themselves or are they performing the work as part of another’s business?”.

 The reason that the distinction is important is the favourable tax treatment that contractors receive.
 Employees are taxed on their gross receipts, and expenses are generally not deductible against wages or salaries received.
 There are some limited deductions possible, but these are only those found in section 8 of the Income Tax Act.
 Contractors, on the other hand, are taxed on their profits – the revenues they generate less the expenses incurred in pursuit of gaining or producing these revenues.
 In simple terms, an employee that takes a person from another firm out to lunch to build a better business relationship can’t deduct the cost of the meal from their income, but a contractor gets to deduct 50% of the cost of the meal from his or her revenues.
 Also, income from employment is subject to payroll taxes and withholdings, while the revenues of contractors are not.

 There is no conclusive test and the courts must look at the entire relationship of the parties to determine whether the individual is in business for himself/herself or is part of another’s business.
 If a worker has no control over the work being done and how it is done, s/he is considered an employee – “the difference between master and servant and principal and agent is that the principal has the right to direct what the agent has to do, but a master not only has that right but also the right to say who it is done” (R. v.
 Walker).
 In assessing the nature and degree of control, the CRA considers four aspects: